 - Lunette strives for transparency in our commercial decisions and practices.
-We expect that our employees and any distributors abide by the law and corresponding national legislation in the countries in which we operate. - As part of all our registration procedures we have taken steps to ensure no corrupt practices take place during any part of the process (2018-2019). - As part of our efforts in developing contexts we are cooperating with NGOs and partners (Tanzania, Kenya, Uganda) and indirectly have sought to strengthen capacity on good governance (2018-2019).
+We expect that our employees and any distributors abide by the law and corresponding national legislation in the countries in which we operate. - As part of all our registration procedures we have taken steps to ensure no corrupt practices take place during any part of the process (2019-2020). - As part of our efforts in developing contexts we are cooperating with NGOs and partners and indirectly have sought to strengthen capacity on good governance and to ensure that activities initiated by Lunette does not spur any corrupt practices (2019-2020).